 “This product will ignite the world of electronics.”

 Like the example shown, adding more words to each sentence only turns off readers, not attracts them.
 Simple changes like the example above can make a huge difference.

 Do Your Research!

-The most successful blogs have content that is scheduled to go out at set interval times that don’t overbear the reader.
-For example, depending on an industry’s target audience, releasing three articles a day might be too much, but releasing one every day, or even every other day, will help that target audience not feel overwhelmed with the amount of content that is being posted.
+The most successful blogs have content that is scheduled to publish at set interval times that don’t overbear the reader.
+For example, depending on an industry’s target audience, releasing three articles a day might be too much, but releasing one every day, or even every other day, will help the target audience not feel overwhelmed with the amount of content posted.

 The Final Word